 Quick Facts about EGEE 495

 - Instructor - Haley J. Sankey, Lecturer, John A. Dutton e-Education Institute, College of Earth and Mineral Sciences, The Pennsylvania State University.

-- Overview - EGEE 495 is a course in the Bachelor of Arts in Energy Sustainability and Policy online degree program, created towards students who are able to study only part-time and at a distance.
+- Overview - EGEE 495 is a course in the Energy Sustainability and Policy online degree programs, created towards students who are able to study only part-time and at a distance.
 This course is intended to be a supervised off-campus, non-group experience with an energy and sustainability focus.

 - Learning Environment - This website will provide any materials needed for the course.